-- Complete repeated patterns by repeating steps (3) through (5). - to finish repeating.
-Press
+- Complete repeated patterns by repeating steps 3 through 5. - to finish repeating.
+Press gle pattern.
+See the following section on how to repeat one element of a repeated pattern.

 When there are two or more patterns, all patterns will be grouped together as one pattern in the red frame.